 Get full access to Outside Learn, our online education hub featuring in-depth fitness, nutrition, and adventure courses and more than 2,000 instructional videos when you sign up for Outside+ Sign up for Outside+ today.

-The last two years have been a challenge for everyone—but that’s especially true for the people of Nepal, who have seen the trekking economy crash in addition to other pandemic stresses.
-That’s why Backpacker brought a group there last spring, and why we’re going back in the fall.
+The last few years have been a challenge for everyone—but that’s especially true for the people of Nepal, who have seen the trekking economy crash in addition to other pandemic stresses.
+That’s why Backpacker brought two groups of readers there last year, and why we’re going back in spring 2023.
 We’re supporting Nepal’s recovery with a trip that’s half volunteer effort, half trekking, and all fun.

 The second week we’ll embark on a nine-day trek in the Nar Phu valley, a remote region between Annapurna and the Tibetan border.
 There, we’ll stay in villages that were settled centuries ago by Tibetan communities, visit Buddhist monasteries, and have the opportunity to cross a 17,400-foot pass.
-The Nar Phu region has no reliable electricity, so we’ll also distribute solar-powered lanterns to families along the route.
 We partner with Wildland Trekking and use Nepali guides and porters, and while Himalayan hiking is always challenging, anyone in good shape can do this trek.

 It’s the ultimate win-win adventure.
-The fall 2022 trip is October 28 – November 16, and space is limited.
+The spring 2023 trip is April 7-26, and space is limited.
 Learn more and register.

 How can you tell if this trip is for you?
 Easy, just see if these apply.